guglielmocamporese/singularity-create-image/README.md

 With this repo you can create the singularity image for your projects.
 Just pull the repo and run this command in the folder **singularity-create-image**:

-`sudo singolarity build --writable container.sif container.def`
+`sudo singularity build --writable container.sif container.def`

 <hr>